Kali (2016 film): Plot

-Siddharth suffers from anger issues,finding it difficult to control himself for petty issues.
+Siddharth suffers from severe anger management issues and finds it difficult to control himself for petty issues.
 He is in love with his classmate Anjali.
 The duo gets married after their graduation against the wishes of their parents.
 With the help of his friends, Siddharth gets a job at a bank in Kochi.
-Anjali tells Sidharth that he should control his anger for which anger management schools can be attended.
+Anjali tells Siddharth that he should control his anger for which anger management schools can be attended.
 Anjali's parents invite them for Anjali's brother's engagement where Anjali tells her mother to make her father call Siddharth.
-Sidharth concentrates on his work to bring down his anger and encounters foolish customers, much to his irritation.
+Siddharth concentrates on his work to bring down his anger and encounters foolish customers, much to his irritation.

 In one such instance, Anjali breaks up with Siddharth mentioning that she cannot lead a life with him.
 Siddharth offers to take her home at Masinagudi in Tamil Nadu.
 On the way, a trucker named Chakkara overtakes their car without warning, which almost causes the couple to crash.
 Furious, Siddharth follows Chakkara and successfully overtakes him, but Anjali begs him to leave the matter.
 On the way, they stop at a restaurant for dinner, which is headed by a ruthless gangster named John.
 The couple learns that Chakkara is also one of John's henchmen.
-Siddharth gets into trouble due to his temper and learns that Chakkara is interested in Anjali.
+Siddharth gets into trouble due to his temper and learns that Chakkara have obsession on Anjali.

 Siddharth is about to get into a fight with Chakkara, but Anjali stops him.
 When both of them realize they don't have cash, the hotel staff suggests one of them to leave and bring the cash from the nearby ATM.
 Anjali doesn't want to leave alone but leaves for the ATM though she lacks driving skills.
 After she leaves, Chakkara leaves the restaurant.
 Fearing the worst, Siddharth tries to contact Anjali, who is also unable to contact Siddharth due to lack of network.
 She also doesn't find any ATM.
 She notices Chakkara's truck following her and trying to scare her so that she cannot drive the car in the lonely road.
 She continues driving, but is unable to escape as it is a one-way road.